ZhongUncle/SwiftUI_Demo/README.md

 ![截屏2022-01-14 上午12 22 10](https://user-images.githubusercontent.com/78771985/149383553-1f8b41b5-e269-4f51-b4e3-faeec5eef87d.png)

 ## Notifications
-This demo show you how to push notifications to user, or make a alarm, or change sound of notifications.
+This demo show you how to push different notifications to users, or make a alarm, or change sound of notifications.

 ![NotificationsScreenshot](https://user-images.githubusercontent.com/78771985/153161142-095a5eed-637d-4698-b528-dd90b3344543.png)